 Para ver esta información en español, haga clic aquí.

-Local Control and Accountability Plan (LCAP) Draft
+Local Control and Accountability Plan Approved by Board of Education

 The Local Control and Accountability Plan (LCAP) is a new state requirement as part of the historic new Local Control Funding Formula (LCFF).
 The LCAP describes our goals, and how we plan to improve student outcomes over the next three years.